Kristaps Porzingis Has Been Reportedly Traded To This Team

 According to Wojnarowski, the Wizards will get Porzingis and a second-round pick in exchange for Spencer Dinwiddie and Davis Bertans.

-Porzingis began his career as the fourth overall pick in the 2015 NBA Draft by the New York Knicks, and turned into one of the young starts in the NBA.
+Porzingis began his career as the fourth overall pick in the 2015 NBA Draft by the New York Knicks, and turned into one of the young stars in the NBA.

 He was an All-Star in 2018, but then missed the entire 2019 season due to an ACL injury and was traded to the Mavs.